FAQs

 Look for a groomer who:

-• TAKE TIME TO KNOW YOU AND YOUR DOG: They ask questions about personality, health, and preferences.
+TAKE TIME TO KNOW YOU AND YOUR DOG: They ask questions about personality, health, and preferences.
+How to Find the right groomer for you pup!

-• HAS EXPERIENCE AND REFERENCES: Reviews, recommendations, or cerftifications can help you feel more confident.
+HAS EXPERIENCE AND REFERENCES: Reviews, recommendations, or cerftifications can help you feel more confident.
+How to find the right salon for your pup!

-• COMMUNICATES OPENLY: A great groomer explains what's happening and answers your questions without rushing.
+COMMUNICATES OPENLY: A great groomer explains what's happening and answers your questions without rushing.
 They should make you and your pup feel at ease while in their care.
+How to ask for the groom you would like to see!

 TRUST GROWS WHEN YOU SEE YOUR DOG HAPPY, RELAXED, AND TAIL-WAGGING AT EVERY VISIT.